Injury Prevention in Basketball Speed Training

 Importance of Rest and Recovery: Rest and recovery are crucial for allowing the body to adapt to the training stimulus and prevent overuse injuries.
 Ensure adequate rest days between intense workouts and prioritize sleep to optimize recovery.

-See also Basketball Speed Training Programs
+See also Dominate on D: Basketball Defense Speed Training

 3. Proper Technique and Mechanics